Does Ceramic Coating Hide Scratches?

 3. Extend Paint Longevity

-By reducing exposure to environmental contaminants and UV rays, ceramic coating helps maintain the integrity of your paint over time.
+By reducing exposure to environmental contaminants and UV rays, ceramic coating helps maintain the integrity of your vehicle's paint over time.

 WHAT IS THE MOHS HARDNESS SCALE?

-The actual hardness of a ceramic coating compared to a vehicle's original paint can be quantified using the Mohs scale, a scale that measures the hardness of minerals.
+TThe actual hardness of a ceramic coating compared to a vehicle’s original paint can be quantified using the Mohs scale, a scale that measures the hardness of minerals.
 The Mohs scale ranges from 1 (very soft) to 10 (very hard).

 Vehicle Paint Hardness: